tourbillonpy/tourbillon-agent/doc/source/about.rst

 What is tourbillon
 ==================

-tourbillon is an efficient, very simple and extensible agent that allows to collect metrics from servers or services and writes them into a InfluxDB.
+tourbillon is an efficient, very simple and extensible agent that allows to collect metrics from servers or services and to write them into an InfluxDB.

-It's is written in pure python.
+It is written in pure python.

 Supported platforms